Rabat- Iran has probably lied about its nuclear program. But hasn’t Israel also?

 It seems that the geographical name the Middle East is truly inappropriate for the region that has been unstable for over seven decades, experiencing many regional wars between Arabs and Israelis, between Iraqi Arabs and Americans, between Arabs and Iranians, and of course, Arab civil wars in the aftermath of the Arab Spring.
 The region should probably be renamed the Warring East instead of the Middle East.

 As a matter of fact, many Arab political analysts have tongue in cheek changed the name Middle East in Arabic (sharq al-awsat) into the humiliating name (sharq al-awsakh), meaning “the dirty east.”

-The Middle East is, yet again, gearing up for another war, but this time it will probably be more destructive.
+The Latest Middle East News is, yet again about, gearing up for another war, but this time it will probably be more destructive.
 A new war could last longer than protagonists’ plans on paper because, once ignited, nobody will be able to stop it unilaterally.
 The risks are very high and the gains are probably very low.

 The drumbeat of war sounds again

 On April 30, 2018, Israeli Prime Minister Benjamin Netanyahu presented to the Israeli people, and by extension to the world, what he called evidence that Iran is lying.
 The media exercise was well-orchestrated to come just before the American campaign to disengage from the nuclear agreement with Iran and to engage in a potential war with it afterwards.
 The war-to-be will be waged by America, Israel and all Saudi Arabia-allied Arab Sunnis in the region.

 The conclusion was foreshadowed by an article in the British paper The Guardian, February 23, 2015, titled “Leaked cables show Netanyahu’s Iran bomb claim contradicted by Mossad,” written masterfully by Seumas Milne, Ewen MacAskill and Clayton Swisher.